-- Must complete a 2023-2024 FAFSA and complete the SCC financial aid file. - Must be a high school graduate or possess a GED (graduate equivalency degree). - Must have a cumulative 2.2 GPA at the end of the first term that Live to Chase Initiative funds are received and maintain a cumulative 2.2 GPA thereafter. - Must be a considered a South Carolina resident by meeting one of the following - Have resided in SC for at least 12 months. - Have resided in SC for less than 12 months but working full-time in SC (letter from employer required). - Be a nonresident from North Carolina or Georgia working full time in South Carolina (letter from employer required).
+- Must complete a 2025-2026 FAFSA and complete the SCC 25-26 financial aid file. - Must be a high school graduate or possess a GED (graduate equivalency degree). - GPA Requirements - o Returning students must have and maintain a 2.2 cumulative GPA. - New students must have a 2.2 cumulative GPA by the end of their first term and maintain a 2.2 cumulative GPA thereafter. - Must be considered a South Carolina resident by meeting one of the following - Have resided in SC for at least 12 months. - Have resided in SC for less than 12 months but working full-time in SC for a SC employer (letter from employer required). - Be a nonresident from North Carolina or Georgia working full time in South Carolina for a SC employer (letter from employer required).